 What does a secured card deposit mean for my credit line?

 In most cases, whatever cash deposit you put down becomes your credit line.
-So if you put down a deposit of $1,000 for the OpenSky® Secured Credit Visa® Card, your starting credit line on that card will be $1,000.
+So if you put down a deposit of $1,000, your starting credit line on that card will be $1,000.

-Yahn adds that, in some rare cases, a bank or credit card issuer may offer access to a credit line that’s slightly higher than the amount of your deposit.
-With the Capital One® Secured Mastercard®, for example, you may get bumped up to a higher credit line after making your first five monthly payments on time, with no additional deposit needed.
+In some rare cases, a bank or credit card issuer may offer access to a credit line that’s slightly higher than the amount of your deposit.

 What’s the minimum amount required for a secured card deposit?